CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### VRR Configuration

-ESXi uses active/active uplinks to spread Geneve encapsulated traffic to both ToR leaf switches.
-Each TEP device sends traffic to its default-gateway.
-As each TEP device has its own VLAN on the underlying fabric switch, layer 3 gateways (VRR) need to be created for it.
-ESXi TEP IP addresses can be on the same or different subnets.
+The ESXi TEP IP addresses can be on the same or different subnets.
 VMware best-practice configuration for TEP IP pool is to assign different subnets per physical rack.
+VRR is configured to provide redundant default-gateways to the ESXi servers.

 {{%notice note%}}